Instructor:

 Academic Integrity

-Plagiarism, cheating, and other forms of
+cheating, and other forms of academic dishonesty

-academic dishonesty are prohibited.
-Students
+are prohibited.
+Students who violate the

-guilty of academic misconduct, either directly
+academic misconduct policy, either directly or

-or indirectly, through participation or
+indirectly, through participation or assistance,

-assistance, are immediately responsible to the
+are immediately responsible to the instructor of

-instructor of the class and other possible
+the class in addition to other possible

-disciplinary sanctions that may be imposed
+disciplinary sanctions which may be imposed

 through the regular institutional disciplinary